govindKAG/vim-notes/vim notes.md

 - use :normal {keystrokes} to apply those keystrokes as they would in normal to every line of a visual selection.

+- g_ moves to the last non blank char in a line

 ## folding

 - zf and zd to create delete code folds.
 Useful to fold out imports or some other code noise.